School Science Lessons

 Scopolamine

-Atoll water lens: 6.14.1
+Atoll water lens: 6.8.1

-Copper-nickel alloys: 5.1.8
+Copper-nickel alloys: 5.1.8, marine corrosion

 Evaporation of sea water: 7.7.3

-Osmosis and osmotic pressure, reverse osmosis: 9.2.1
+Osmosis and osmotic pressure, reverse osmosis: 9.2.1, desalination of sea water

-Prepare seawater crystals: 3.1.14
+Prepare sea water crystals: 3.1.14

 Sebacoyl chloride

-Sebacoyl chloride, , ClOC(CH2)8COCl, decanedioyl dichloride, (COR 1760), toxic by all routes, skin irritant
+Sebacoyl chloride, ClOC(CH2)8COCl, decanedioyl dichloride, (COR 1760), toxic by all routes, skin irritant

 Sebacoyl chloride with water forms hydrogen chloride gas, toxic.